 New Instructor Training

 New instructor training is a blend of COCE instructor expectations, best practices for teaching online, pedagogy, creating student-centered learning communities, and effectively using COCE academic technologies.
-Our four week new instructor training program is delivered asynchronously, in an online cohort format, using Blackboard Learn 9.1.
+Our three week new instructor training program is delivered asynchronously, in an online cohort format, using Blackboard Learn 9.1.
 Online training facilitators provide feedback to trainees to guide instructors in their acclimation to the SNHU philosophy of fostering student learning, engagement, and success.
 The time commitment for trainees varies, as candidates come to training with varying levels of familiarity with using Learning Management Systems (such as Moodle, Blackboard or Canvas) and varying levels of classroom experience.
 Most trainees report that they spend between 7 and 12 hours per week on the training, though some admit that they enjoy the camaraderie within the training and, therefore, spend more time in the discussions.
 Training is unpaid.
 Trainees are considered candidates for the role of adjunct instructor until they have successfully met SNHU’s expectations for training, and are added to the teaching roster.
 New instructor training is the final piece of the recruitment process, ensuring all new instructors are technically and pedagogically competent in the classroom, and hold to the SNHU values of guiding and supporting our students’ success.
 It is required for all new COCE instructors.